han41858/angular-ko/aio/content/guide/architecture-next-steps.md

 * The [NgModules](guide/ngmodules) guide provides in-depth information on the modular structure of an Angular application.

-* The [Routing and navigation](guide/router) guide provides in-depth information on how to construct applications that allow a user to navigate to different [views](guide/glossary#view) within your single-page app.
+* The [Routing and navigation](guide/router) guide provides in-depth information on how to construct applications that allow a user to navigate to different [views](guide/glossary#view) within your single-page application.

 * The [Dependency injection](guide/dependency-injection) guide provides in-depth information on how to construct an application such that each component class can acquire the services and objects it needs to perform its function.
 -->